mdn/content/files/en-us/web/api/paymentvalidationerrors/index.md

 - {{domxref("PaymentValidationErrors.payer", "payer")}} {{optional_inline}}
   - : A {{domxref("PayerErrors")}} compliant object which provides appropriate error messages for any of the fields describing the payer which failed validation.
 - {{domxref("PaymentValidationErrors.paymentMethod", "paymentMethod")}} {{optional_inline}}
   - : Any payment method specific errors which may have occurred.
 This object's contents will vary depending on the payment used.
-For example, if the user chose to pay by credit  card using the `basic-card` payment method, this is a {{domxref("BasicCardErrors")}} object.
 - {{domxref("PaymentValidationErrorsi.shippingAddress", "shippingAddress")}} {{optional_inline}}
   - : An {{domxref("AddressErrors")}} object which contains error messages for any of the fields in the shipping address that failed validation.